By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Formaldehyde in mattresses is a real but manageable concern.
 For most healthy adults, emissions from a certified foam mattress in a normally ventilated room are unlikely to reach harmful concentrations.
 For sensitive individuals, children, or anyone spending extended time in a poorly ventilated bedroom, the choice of certified mattress materials and adequate ventilation are practical, meaningful risk-reduction steps.

-The certification hierarchy for formaldehyde specifically: GREENGUARD Gold (most comprehensive) > CertiPUR-US foam + OEKO-TEX cover (good coverage) > CertiPUR-US foam alone (foam-only) > no certification (unknown).
+The certification hierarchy for formaldehyde specifically: GREENGUARD Gold (most full) > CertiPUR-US foam + OEKO-TEX cover (good coverage) > CertiPUR-US foam alone (foam-only) > no certification (unknown).

 Saatva Classic - CertiPUR-US Certified, OEKO-TEX Cover